How Recording Works for Students

 - Students may delete recordings at any time.

-- There is no additional fee for recording.
+- There is currently no additional fee for recording.

 How Recording Works for Teachers